crownstone/bluenet/docs/MESH.md

 provisionSelf(uint16_t id)
 ```

 This reduces the number of potential nodes from `2^16` to `2^8`.

-TODO: Indicate for which parts in the protocol the limitation to 8 bits is forced.
+There are a couple of places from which this
+limitation stems:

+* To send RSSI reports between two nodes we currently require 5 bytes, using `uint16_t` would push it to 7 bytes which would require us to drop or compression meta-info about the channel for example.
+* To send a multi-switch message (this only switches a single Crownstone though) we use 7 bytes.
+It allows to execute with a delay using a timestamp of 2 bytes and it specifies the source of the command (switchcraft, connection, internal, etc.) including a counter with 3 bytes.
+Going to `uint16_t` would require e.g. compression of the delay field (e.g. using the high bit to indicate two different time regimes).

 ## Syncing